 Building My Six

 Building my personal honeycomb was an artistic exercise.
 I chose the site’s “build your 6” option, which means I got to customize both the colors and labels for each of my six capsules (the site also has preset color and label bundles, like the icon-ic bundle and weekender bundle).
-Cadence currently delivers three colors: terracotta, lavender, and sand -- and they compliment each other well.
+Cadence currently delivers nine colors and they compliment each other well.
 I played around with color options before eventually settling on a 50/50 terracotta and sand split (yes, I was heavily influenced by the dreamy photos on Cadence’s site).
 I had fun experimenting with labels and opted for a mix of icons and words, as I wasn’t entirely sure of the future-contents of each capsule.

 My delivery took longer than expected to arrive (Cadence has received such a high volume of orders that they’re running a few weeks behind on fulfillment) -- but it was well worth the wait.
 It arrived just in time for me to pack my bag and head down the street to stay with my cousins while my aunt and uncle took a quick vacation, so I used half of my honeycomb on my new fall product-lineup and filled the rest with weekend essentials so I didn’t have to lug full-sized toiletries for my short stay.
 When I got to their house, I laughed at the giant ziploc bag of toiletries my uncle had packed for his trip, then introduced him to my new go-to.